- Sign In

 During testing, the Proctor should monitor each Test Group’s testing progress to ensure that all of the students complete each of the four sections of the assessment.
 The Proctor (or anyone with the Test Code and Password) can monitor the testing status by looking at the “Testing Status Page”.
 Please refer to the Avant STAMP for Hebrew Reporting Guide for instructions on Accessing Test Results and Testing Status.

 If a test taker needs to resume the test due to lost connection (or any other reason), the login information will need to be entered exactly as originally entered.
 Instruct test takers to click on Continue Test after re-entering the test code and password.
 The test should resume from the point at which the test taker left off.
 If necessary, the teacher or proctor can use the Teacher Login to look up the test taker's Login Name.

 The Writing test is pencil/paper.
 This will require the teacher/proctor to print the writing prompts for each student and scan the responses to send to Avant.
 Students must limit writing submissions to one page, single-spaced.
 See below for instructions on how to do this, followed by a Workflow Diagram of the process.

-After the student has completed the Reading section, the teacher/proctor logs in to the reporting website (stamp4s.avantassessment.com) and clicks the Writing Prompts button.
+After the student has completed the Reading section, the teacher/proctor logs in to the reporting website (app.avantassessment.com) and clicks the Writing Prompts button.
 The teacher/proctor can then select to print the writing prompts for all students who are eligible, or for specific test takers.
 A color printer is recommended.

 Each writing prompt will print only one page for a total of 3 pages for each test taker.
 The top of each sheet will have a header section with the test taker’s full name, student ID number and a QR code (similar to a bar code).
 Each prompt will also display an image (or series of images) followed by directions for writing a response.

 Test Taker Responses